 Immunisation is a way of protecting against serious infectious diseases.
 Once we have been immunised our bodies are better able to fight those diseases if we come into contact with them.

 Speak to your GP practice if you or your child:

 - has a vaccination appointment booked – but you've missed it or cannot attend

 - is ill with a high temperature

 - has a bleeding disorder (such as haemophilia)

 - has a fit (seizure) without a high temperature

 They can book the next available appointment or give you advice.

 It's best to have vaccines on time, but you can still catch up on most vaccines if you miss them.

-Remember: It is never too late to have your child immunised.
-Even if your child has missed an immunisation and is older than the recommended ages, talk to your doctor, practice nurse or health visitor to arrange for your child to be immunised.
+Remember: It is never too late for you or your child to be immunised.
+Even if you or your child has missed an immunisation and is older than the recommended ages, Doctor, Practice Nurse or Health Visitor to arrange for you or your child to be assessed for age appropriate immunisation.